top of page

 A box squat is a variation of a squat where a box or bench is placed behind you, enabling you to sit back onto it as if you were sitting back onto a chair.
 This movement can be done with a barbell, dumbbells, kettlebells or even just bodyweight.

-We love the box squat variation for the following reasons:
+The box squat is an excellent variation of a traditional squat for the following reasons:

-• Reduced load on the lumbar spine.
-See the picture below- a more upright torso generally means reduced load on the lumbar spine when compared to a traditional squat without a box.
+• Reduced Load on the Lumbar Spine: As shown in the picture below, a more upright torso generally means reduced load on the lumbar spine compared to a traditional squat without a box.

-• Reduced load on the knees.
-Because you sit back onto a box, the shins will usually stay more vertical which then means the knees do not flex as much as they would with a traditional squat.
-It is in this deep flexion that knee joint stress is at its highest.
+• Reduced Load on the Knees: Because you sit back onto a box, the shins stay more vertical, meaning the knees do not flex as much as they would with a traditional squat.
+Knee joint stress is highest in deep flexion, which is minimised in a box squat.

-• Reduces the need for ankle mobility.
-Because you are sitting back onto a box keeping a fairly vertical shin position, the ankle does not need to bend (dorsiflex) at the bottom of a box squat as much as it would with a traditional squat.
+• Reduced Need for Ankle Mobility: Sitting back onto a box keeps the shins fairly vertical, so the ankle does not need to bend (dorsiflex) as much at the bottom of a box squat compared to a traditional squat.

-• Increase in muscular activity around the hips and quads relative to joint load when compared to a traditional squat.
+• Increased Muscular Activity Around the Hips and Quads: Box squats increase muscular activity around the hips and quads relative to joint load when compared to traditional squats.

 Box Squat

-The box squat should be performed with the following key points in mind:
+When performing the box squat, keep the following key points in mind:

-• The pelvis and spine should be set in a neutral position- not too curved, not too rounded.
-See this article for more information how to do this!
+• The pelvis and spine should be set in a neutral position—not too curved, not too rounded.
+This will vary from person to person depending on their natural spinal curves.

-• You should sit back by breaking at the hips and pushing the hips back onto the box (as if sitting back onto a chair)
+• Sit back by breaking at the hips and pushing the hips back onto the box (as if sitting back onto a chair).

-• When sitting on the box, you must stay tight and should only pause for a moment before driving back up
+• When sitting on the box, stay tight and pause only for a moment before driving back up.

-• You should fully extend the hips at the top while keeping the pelvis neutral (don't over-extend the lower back!)
+• Fully extend the hips at the top but don’t overextend the lower back.

-The following cues should be used to coach a box squat:
+The following cues can be used to coach a box squat:

 • Hips back or sit back